ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 * ``ChannelDataRate``: The data rate to be used for the OpenFlow channel.

+OFSwitch13StatsCalculator
+#########################

+* ``OutputFilename``: The filename used to save OpenFlow switch datapath performance statistics.

+* ``DumpTimeout``: The interval between successive dump operations.

+* ``EwmaAlpha``: The EWMA alpha parameter, which is the weight given to the most recent measured value when updating average metrics.

+.. _output:

 Output
 ======

 This module relies on the |ns3| tracing subsystem for output.
-The helper allow users to enable PCAP and ASCII trace files for the ``NetDevices`` used as switch ports and used to create the OpenFlow channel (connecting switches to controllers).
+The ``OFSwitch13Helper`` class allows users to monitor control-plane traffic by enabling PCAP and ASCII trace files for the ``NetDevices`` used to create the OpenFlow Channel (using methods ``EnableOpenFlowPcap()`` and ``EnableOpenFlowAscii()``, respectively).
+This can be useful to analyze the OpenFlow messages exchanged between switches and controllers that were configured by this helper using the ``Install*()`` methods.
+It is also possible to enable PCAP and ASCII trace files to monitor data-plane traffic on switch ports using the standard ``CsmaHelper`` trace functions.

+For performance evaluation, the ``OFSwitch13StatsCalculator`` class can monitor statistics of an OpenFlow switch datapath.
+The instances of this class connect to a collection of trace sources in the switch device and periodically dumps the following datapath metrics on the output file:

+#.
+Packets per second sent to the pipeline;
+#.
+Packets per second dropped by meter bands;
+#.
+Kbits per second of data processed by the pipeline;
+#.
+Flow-mod per second operations executed by the switch;
+#.
+Meter-mod per second operations executed by the switch;
+#.
+Group-mod per second operations executed by the OpenFlow switch;
+#.
+Packets-in per second sent from the switch to the controller;
+#.
+Packets-out per second sent from the controller to the switch;
+#.
+Average switch buffer space usage (percent);
+#.
+Average number of flow entries in pipeline tables;
+#.
+Average number of meter entries in meter table;
+#.
+Average number of group entries in group table;
+#.
+Average pipeline lookup delay for packet processing (nanoseconds).

+To enable performance monitoring, just call the ``EnableDatapathStats()`` helper member function *after* configuring the switches and creating the OpenFlow channels.
+By default, statistics are dumped every second, but users can adjust this timeout changing the ``OFSwitch13StatsCalculator::DumpTimeout`` attribute.
+Besides, for the average metrics, an Exponentially Weighted Moving Average (EWMA) is used to update the values, and the attribute ``OFSwitch13StatsCalculator::EwmaAlpha`` can be adjusted to reflect the desired weight given to most recent measured values.

-It is also possible to enable the internal ``ofsoftswitch13`` library ASCII logging mechanism using two different approaches:
+When necessary, it is also possible to enable the internal ``ofsoftswitch13`` library ASCII logging mechanism using two different approaches:

-* The simplified ``OFSwitch13Helper::EnableDatapathLogs()``
+#.
+The simplified ``OFSwitch13Helper::EnableDatapathLogs()``
    static method will dump messages at debug level for all library internal modules into output file (users can set the filename prefix);

-* The advanced ``ofs::EnableLibraryLog()`` method allow users to define the target log facility (console of file), set the filename, and also customize the logging levels for different library internal modules.
+#.
+The advanced ``ofs::EnableLibraryLog()`` method allow users to
+   define the target log facility (console of file), set the filename, and also customize the logging levels for different library internal modules.

 .. _port-coding: